Local variational study of 2d lattice energies and application to Lennard-Jones type interactions: Introduction and main results

 We remark that point 2. implies the non-minimality of $\Lambda_A$ if $A$ is sufficiently large.
-Hence, in \cite{Betermin:2014fy}, we numerically computed that the right side term of \eqref{UBLJ} in the classical case $V(r)=r^{-6}-2r^{-3}$ is
+Hence, in \cite{Betermin:2014fy}, we numerically computed that the right side term of \eqref{UBLJ} in the classical case $V(r)=r^{-6}-2r^{-3}$ (i.e. $a=(2,1)$, $t=(3,6)$) is

 Furthermore, we conjectured that the square lattice must be a minimizer for some values of the area (in an interval) larger than $A_{BZ}$.
-Obviously, our method, based on the global optimality of the triangular lattice for $L\mapsto \theta_L(\alpha)$, was not adapted to prove the optimality of another lattice (square, rectangular or rhombic).
-Thus, the goal of this paper is to study $L\mapsto E_V[L]$ locally in order to get more information about the optimality of the triangular and the square lattice, and then to precise our conjecture about the minimizers with respect to the area.\\
+Obviously, our method, based on the global optimality of the triangular lattice for the theta function $L\mapsto \theta_L(\alpha)$ defined by \eqref{defEpsttheta}, was not adapted to prove the optimality of another lattice (square, rectangular or rhombic).
+Thus, the goal of this paper is to study $L\mapsto E_{V_{a,t}^{LJ}}[L]$ locally in order to get more information about the optimality of the triangular and the square lattice, and then to specify our conjecture -- in the classical case -- about the minimizers of $(x,y)\mapsto E_f(x,y,A)$ with respect to the area $A$.

-The study of this kind of energy is important to find good competitors for some crystallization problems (see \cite{Blanc:2015yu} for a recent review) where the interacting potential is radial (as in\cite{Crystal}).
-The study of $L\mapsto E_f[L]$ gives a good intuition of the shape of the minimizer of

-Furthermore, the triangular lattice plays a fundamental role.
-Indeed, it was proved by Rankin \cite{Rankin}, Cassels \cite{Cassels}, Ennola \cite{Eno2} and Diananda \cite{Diananda}, in a series of improving papers (see the recent review by Henn \cite{Henn}), that $\Lambda_A$ is the only minimizer of $L\mapsto \zeta_L(s)$, $s>0$, among Bravais lattices of fixed area $A$, for any $A>0$.
-This result was rediscovered by Montgomery \cite{Mont} from the optimality of the triangular lattice for the theta functions.
-Moreover, it is easy to show (see \cite[Prop.
-3.1]{BetTheta15}) that, for any $A>0$, $\Lambda_A$ is the unique minimizer of $L\mapsto E_f[L]$ if $f$ is completely monotone.
-Hence, these results was profusely used in Mathematical Physics (Superconductivity, Bose-Einstein Condensates, di-block copolymer melts, etc.).
-Indeed, a lot of complex interactions are simplified as a two-body interaction in the periodic case (see for instance \cite{CheOshita,Sandier_Serfaty,SerfRoug15,JMJ:9726774,AftBN,Zhang}).\\